top of page

 WORKSHOP

-Phases of the project include initial summaries, splitting story points into visual beats, storyboards, and then production.
+Phases include concept summaries, visual beats, storyboards, and final production.

 bottom of page